rciam/rciam-federation-registry/README.md

   Runs the server listening at [http://localhost:5000](http://localhost:3000) for http requests.

-3. For the backend server connection with the database a PostgresSQL database must be created The connection details are declared in oidc-project/oidc-backend/db-config.json
+3. For the backend server connection with the database a PostgresSQL database must be created using the oidc_db.sql file located in the root folder

+The connection details are declared in oidc-project/oidc-backend/db-config.json and might need to be modified.

  ```
  {